 It would have to be a traditional sage and sausage stuffing… just delicious!

-Thanksgiving is fast approaching and if you're hosting dinner in your home, it can all become overwhelming very quickly.
+Thanksgiving is only two weeks away and if you're hosting dinner at your home, it can all become overwhelming very quickly.
 Below are a few helpful tips to get you prepared for the upcoming holiday.

 - First, you’ll want to create a guest list, so you can get an idea of how many people you'll be cooking for.
 Next, send out invitations.
-While hard invites are beautiful (and if time is not on your side), try using companies like Paperless Post.
+While hard invites are beautiful (and if time is not on your side), try using a company like Paperless Post.

 - As Guests start to RSVP, this is the perfect opportunity to ask about any food allergies they may have.